Update 10 April 2020

-I got side-tracked adding chapters to my A World of Tricksters, completed over a year ago and still looking for a publisher.
+I got side-tracked adding chapters to my A World of Tricksters, completed two years ago and still looking for a publisher.
 Also, the Celtic Spain book morphed into Hellhounds and Hero Horses: Beasts of Myth and Legend, of which I’ve finished 90 chapters so far, with probably 30 to go.
 The urco, an especially Galician manifestation of the hellhound, is in it, along with the Irish púca and other black dogs and good and bad beasts from around the world.

 The subtitle of Hellhounds could almost be Beasts of Celtic Myth and Legend, as most of the stories are from Ireland, Britain, Galicia and Asturias, which is a much-neglected part of Spain.
 Next to Galicia, both geographically and Celticly, Asturias is a fount of living folk traditions.

 A lot of the research for the Celtic Spain book into who the Celts are and where they came from is in the section about Nart horses of the North Caucasus in Hellhounds.

 I’ll be in northwest Spain in March 2019 on a storytelling tour.
 Details at: https://mazgeenlegendary.wordpress.com